 This form, per the guidelines of our Out-of-Network Referral Policy, does not apply to, and should not be completed for members enrolled in plans that do not include out-of-network benefits (e.g., Horizon HMO, Horizon EPO, OMNIA℠ Health Plans, Horizon Medicare Blue Value [HMO]).

-What are the Injectable Medication Codes Subject to MRxM Claim Review/Editing?
+Injectable Medication Codes Subject to MrxM Claim Review/Editing

 Magellan Rx Management reviews claims that are submitted with certain HCPCS codes (representing injectable medications) to help ensure that the billing details for these medications are appropriate per Horizon BCBSNJ medical policy guidelines.